 The show’s decision to set itself in an alternate universe free of homophobia also makes it a comforting and escapist sort of watch during a time when the realities of violence against LGBTQ+ individuals are ever in evidence.
 Yuri!!! on ICE‘s ending suffers slightly as it seems to be leaving room for a second season, but that minor fault can’t detract from the overall joy of what it managed to accomplish: a mainstream sports anime that normalized a healthy queer relationship between adults.

-Content Considerations: Fatphobia in early episodes; nudity; some heteronormative mistranslations in early subtitles; somewhat cringey comedy foreign accents in the English dub.
+Content Warnings: Fatphobia in early episodes; nudity; some heteronormative mistranslations in early subtitles; somewhat cringey comedy foreign accents in the English dub.

 Suggested Age Range: 13 and up

 What’s It About?
 The long-running battle between humans and bears takes a surprising turn when two bears disguise themselves as humans and infiltrate 17-year-old Kureha’s high school, disrupting both her and her girlfriend’s lives.
 Caught between ravenous bears and an “invisible storm” of classmates who exclude anyone who doesn’t fit in, Kureha must uncover her half-forgotten past and decide how hard she’s willing to fight for love.